errbit/errbit/README.md

 Copyright
 ---------

-Copyright (c) 2010-2011 Jared Pace.
+Copyright (c) 2010-2013 Errbit Team.
 See LICENSE for details.